mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step12.md

 You can add additional columns to the above command by adding JSONPath pairs (COLUMN HEADER:.metadata) separated by a comma.

 In the below command example, we are adding a CPU column header.
-Type the below:
+Type the below command:

 `kubectl get nodes -o=custom-columns=NAME:.metadata.name,CPU:.status.capacity.cpu`{{execute}}